2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 In this chapter, we will explore how Lightning enables payments to transit through intermediary nodes without requiring trust, thanks to **HTLC** (_Hashed Time-Locked Contracts_).
 These smart contracts ensure that each intermediary node will only receive the funds from its channel if it forwards the payment to the final recipient; otherwise, the payment will not be validated.

-The issue that arises for payment routing is therefore the necessary trust in intermediary nodes, as well as among the intermediary nodes themselves.
+The issue that arises for payment routing is therefore the necessary trust in intermediary nodes, as well as the trust among these intermediary nodes themselves.
 To illustrate this, let's revisit our simplified Lightning network example with 3 nodes and 2 channels:

 - Alice has a channel with Suzie.
 - Suzie has a channel with Bob.